-&lt;sup>1A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected, on a timely basis.
+1A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected, on a timely basis.
 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.

-&lt;sup>2The RSI consists of Management's Discussion and Analysis, Stewardship Property and Equipment, and Combining Statements of Budgetary Resources sections.
+2The RSI consists of Management's Discussion and Analysis, the Combining Statement of Budgetary Resources, and Stewardship Property and Equipment sections, which are included with the financial statements.